microsoft/WhatTheHack/015-Serverless/Student/Challenge-04.md

 ## Introduction

-The function code doesn't have any credentials or settings stored in files.
-Instead, it uses Environment Variables (configured via Application Settings) to point to the specific databases or storage accounts it uses.
-For further security, the credentials are not directly stored in the Application Settings, we just point to the KeyVault secret instead, and let Azure dynamically fetch the secret values thanks to Managed Identities and RBAC.
+The TollBooth application's function code does not have any credentials or settings stored in its code files.
+Instead, it reads its secrets and configuration settings from Environment Variables that must be set and passed in by the hosting environment (Azure Function App).

+Azure Function Apps enable you to set these values in their hosting envrionment.
+They are known as Application Settings.
+For further security, the secret values are not directly stored in the Application Settings, we just point to the KeyVault secret instead, and let Azure dynamically fetch the secret values thanks to Managed Identities and RBAC.

+## Description

-In this challenge, you'll create application settings with references to this environment's databases and access keys (from the previous challenge), leveraging the native KeyVault integration.
+In this challenge, you will create Application Settings for each of the configuration settings and secrets the TollBooth app requires, leveraging the native KeyVault integration.

-Then, you'll open the source code and copy&paste the missing code (in `TODO's`) as well as references to the application setting variable names.

-## Step by Step Instructions
+You will also prepare the TollBooth application's code by adding code snippets that reference the Environment Variables and other functions it will call.

+### Configure Function App Application Settings in Azure

-- Add the application settings in the **first** Azure Function App (.NET based, with name containing &quot;App&quot;), as follows:
+Via the Azure Portal, add the application settings in the **first** Azure Function App (.NET based, with name containing `app`), as follows:

 | **Application Key** | **Value** |
 | --- | --- |